 But it does make holding on at high speeds slightly less comfortable than it could otherwise be.

-We’d also be re-miss not to mention that iFit is a subscription-based service.
-Although you do get your first year free (a family pass, at that).
+We’d also be remiss not to mention that iFit is a subscription-based service.
+Although you do get your first month free (a family pass, at that).

 Are the Freestride machines worth the money?